Tunisian naturalization issue: First naturalization laws

 The first laws allowing Tunisians to obtain French citizenship were enacted in 1887, six years after the protectorate's establishment.
 The law of July 29, 1887, specified:

-This law was superseded without major amendments by the decrees of February 28, 1899, October 2, 1910, August 20, 1914 and November 8, 1921.
-The 1910 law only extended the possibility of applying for naturalization to Tunisian husbands of French women (with children), to holders of higher degrees (at that time, these could only be earned in France), and to those who had been deemed medically unfit to serve in the armed forces.
+This law was superseded without major amendments by the decrees of February 28, 1899, October 2, 1910, August 20, 1914, and November 8, 1921.
+The 1910 law extended the possibility of applying for naturalization only to Tunisian husbands of French women (with children), to holders of higher degrees (at that time, these could be earned only in France), and to those who had been deemed medically unfit to serve in the armed forces.

 However, the reactions to the 1921 decree, which eased the access to French citizenship for foreigners (mostly Jews and Italians) born in Tunisia, were lively.
 Some Tunisian newspapers criticized this "attack on Tunisian citizenship" and argued that foreigners in Tunisia could be given Tunisian nationality.
 On the other hand, others found it normal for Christian foreigners born in Tunisia to seek French citizenship rather than Tunisian.

 The first "official" opposition came from An-Nasir bey on April 8, 1922, when he threatened to abdicate if his 18 requests were not satisfied.
 The ninth point demanded the "absolute abolition of the Tunisian naturalization decree, both for those who have served in the army and for those who have not".
 However the Bey was soon compelled to withdraw his demands.

 The number of naturalizations was, at the time, negligible: